 When to Transfer to EMU

 EMU accepts transfer students all year long.
 A prospective student is encouraged to apply for admission to EMU well in advance of the registration period for the semester in which the student wishes to begin.
-Registration for winter semester begins during the first week of November.
-Registration for spring, summer, and fall semesters begins during the first week of April.
+Registration for winter semester usually begins in late October or early November.
+Registration for summer and fall semesters usually begins in late March or early April.
+The registration schedule can be found on the Registration Appointments site.

 Typically, the process of requesting, obtaining, and evaluating transcripts from other schools takes at least eight weeks, sometimes longer.
 Transfer applications for admission cannot be reviewed until EMU has all of the appropriate, official transcripts from previous institution(s).
 Transfer students with classes that are in progress at another institution should send a final transcript as soon as grades are posted for the semester.